makkus/freckles/src/freckles/doc/getting_started.md

  - we need to create the archive
  - we also should delete the directory, once the archive was created

-After perusing the [frecklet index](/frecklets/default), we found we can use those *frecklets* for what we have to do:
+After perusing the [frecklet index](/frecklets/default), we found a few *frecklets* we can use to solve our problem:

 - [file-downloaded](/frecklets/default/filesystem/file-downloaded/)
 - [file-with-content](/frecklets/default/filesystem/file-with-content/)